AuriRex/GTFO_TheArchive/Features.md

 ### Watermark Tweaks

-Configurable to either show your current position or the mod version in the bottom right:
+Configurable to either show your current position, a timer or the mod version in the bottom right:
  - X:24 Y:2 Z:-46
+ - Timer showing elapsed mission time
- - TheArchive v0.5.50
+ - TheArchive v0.5.87

+### Weapon Picker Tweaks - `[R6-RL]`

+Allows you to Favorite and Hide Gear in the weapon picker.

 ## Misc

+### Alt Tab Counter

+Counts the ammount of times that the game went out of focus.
+(ALT + TAB)

 ### Copy Lobby ID Format